alexdelorenzo/cast_control/README.md

 <a href="https://www.buymeacoffee.com/alexdelorenzo" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height="60px" style="height: 60px !important;width: 217px !important;max-width:25%" ></a>

 ## License
 See `LICENSE`.
-Message me if you'd like to use this project with a different license.
+If you'd like to use this project with a different license, please get in touch.